united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

 If you want to backup the Grafana or umh_v2 database, you can follow the same steps as above, but you need to replace any occurence of `factoryinsight` with `grafana`.

-Additionally, you also need to write down the credentials in the
+In addition, you need to write down the credentials in the
-{{< resource type="secret" name="grafana" >}} Secret, as they will be needed
+{{< resource type="secret" name="grafana" >}} Secret, as they are necessary
 to access the dashboard after restoring the database.

-The default username for umh_v2 is `kafkatopostgresqlv2` and the password is `changemetoo`.
+The default username for umh_v2 is `kafkatopostgresqlv2`, and the password is `changemetoo`.

 ## Restoring the database